101 Tips for the Parents of Boys with Autism by Ken Siri (2015).

 As an educator, I also know that many of my colleagues are continually attending workshops, interactive seminars, college classes, and meeting yearly professional development requirements.
 But, then there are those others who stand by their original understanding of what it takes to educate and support a child on the spectrum.
 In fact, the idea of a ‘spectrum’ may not have existed when they formed their steadfast opinions about autism.
 I went back to get a Master’s in Special Education for that reason.

 This is where you become both researcher and warrior.
 Find out about those people who are inserting themselves into your child’s life.
-It is costly to change programs, change schools, or even move to another state.
+Check their credentials.
+Trust but verify.
+It is costly to change programs, change schools, or even move to another state to get services for your child.
+And, consider the whole family, making certain that everyone will benefit in any changes or decisions.

 14%/1,001 Consider your options.
 Do your research.
 Consider moving to another state.
 Some states spend a greater percentage of their budgets on social services and thus have more services available.
 You need all the help you can get; seek out states considered to be “autism friendly.”
 Easter Seals has compiled a list of state profiles.
 Look for states with bigger budgets for social services, and for a higher percentage of autism programs.